-Researchers at NASA’s Dryden Flight Research Center have developed an ultra-efficient method for reducing the refresh rate of fiber Bragg grating (FBG) sensor interrogation.
+Researchers at NASA's Armstrong Flight Research Center have developed an ultra-efficient method for reducing the refresh rate of fiber Bragg grating (FBG) sensor interrogation.
 The algorithm calculates strain along the length of a sensing fiber at half-inch intervals at rates of 100 times per second, enabling real-time monitoring.
 Other operational parameters can then be derived, such as shape, stress, stiffness (bending and torsion), temperature, pressure, strength, and operational loads.
 Originally developed for shape sensing of aircraft wings, this method has applications in civil engineering, oil and gas, transportation, medical instrumentation, renewable wind energy, and more.

 - Fast: Provides a 100-Hz refresh rate to enable real-time strain monitoring